OSOceanAcoustics/echopype-examples/README.md

 This repository hosts demonstration examples for [Echopype](https://echopype.readthedocs.io/en/stable/), an open-source Python library that enables scalable and interoperabe water column sonar data processing.

-The examples are written as exectuable Jupyter Notebooks that you can easily run and modify on locally on your own machine or on the cloud.
+The examples are written as exectuable Jupyter Notebooks that you can easily run and modify on locally on your own machine or a cloud virtual machine.

 ## See all examples via JupyterBook